isaac-finkelstein/odonate-territoriality-phylogenetic/README.md

 The trait "perching behaviour" in the manuscript is coded as "fly_v_perch" to reference the categories fliers and perchers.

-The final dataset is title "data_vfinal.csv".
+The final dataset is titled "data_vfinal.csv".